VSS Dinner &

 Lower in Contrast, Higher in Numerosity

-Quan Lei, Adam Reeves, Northwestern University
+Quan Lei, Adam Reeves, Northeastern University

 There appear to be many more light gray than white disks, and many more dark gray than black disks, when equal numbers of the disks are intermingled on a medium gray background.
 Intermingling is critical: disks separated into two regions match in perceived numerosity.